DinhDerek/INF-141-Assignment-3/README.md

 # HoloSearch

 HoloSearch is our implementation of a search engine.
+Developed by Derek Dinh and Tung Nguyen

 ## How it works
 There are three main parts to the search engine: indexer.py, merge.py, and search.py